27 May Is your KAM Training approach strong enough?

 Last but by far not least, mentoring and peer-learning are also very efficient to help people change their view on complex issues and find new ways to handle them.
 These are interesting instruments to help handle the ambiguous and tense situations often associated to Key and Global Account Management.

-If you have found this article interesting, you might want to read the two other posts on the KAM Training Path and How to deliver a good KAM Training, as well as my previous posts on this blog.
+If you have found this article interesting, you might want to read the second and third posts of the series on KAM Skills & Competencies, as well as my other posts on this blog.